camsas/qjump-q2pc/README.md

 Building
 --------

-To build q2pc, make sure that the symbolic link to libchaste is pointing to the right place and run ./build.sh from the root directory.
+To build q2pc, make sure that the symbolic link to libchaste (in the deps directory) is pointing to the right place and run ./build.sh from the root directory.

 To build a release version run "./build.sh --variant=release"